Welding PPE Essentials: What You Need

 Fume extraction equipment will remove hazardous fume before they can reach dangerous levels in a welder’s lungs.

 PWP’s range of fume extraction machines is available in fixed and mobile styles, to go with your employees onsite when the welding environment changes.

 Do you already have a fume extraction system?
 Is it thoroughly examined by a competent person at least every 14 months?
 This is a legal requirement.

 Skin is sensitive and even the smallest projectiles can cause severe irreversible damage.
 For welders, their hands are vital for the trade and they shouldn’t be subjected to a potentially preventable injury.

 Welding causes a lot of sparks and even though most extinguish in the air, should a projectile or flame fall on the skin, it can lead to blistering and open wounds.
 Welding also brings welders into contact with sharp objects and metals.

 Protective gloves and gauntlets can be the PPE solution to help reduce these risks.

 We supply cut level 5 gloves high cut resistant fibres blended with soft nylon and other synthetic yarns to produce an ergonomically tested, close-fitting and extremely comfortable glove.
 This premium glove is further enhanced with a durable and dextrous unique NitraDry foam nitrile palm coating that offers good mechanical protection in a variety of handling situations.

 Where to buy welding PPE

 At PWP, we want to make the welding industry the best it can be.
-Our vision is to put the best quality equipment into the hands of welders and that includes ensuring that welders have the appropriate PPE to keep themselves protected.
+Our vision is to put the best quality equipment into the hands of welders and that includes ensuring that welders have the appropriate PPE for welding to keep themselves protected.